PixelPorridge/PixelPorridge/README.md

 ## Hello! :wave:

-I'm Torin, an aspiring game, web, and software developer based in Melbourne! ☕ 🇦🇺
+I'm Torin, an aspiring game, web, and software developer based in Melbourne. ☕ 🇦🇺

 I'm a Computer Science graduate from **Monash University**.